ykskb/phrag/README.md

 - This project is currently in POC/brush-up stage for a real project usage, so it's not been published to Clojars yet.

 - Not all database column types are mapped to GraphQL fields yet.
-Any help such as reports and PRs would be appreciated.
+Any help would be appreciated through issues and PRs.

 - Phrag transforms a foreign key constraint into nested query objects of GraphQL as the diagram below.
 This is a fundamental concept for Phrag to support multiple types of relationships:
   <img src="./docs/images/fk-transform.png" width="600px" />